 Coming back down to human Earth and the real world, what is the true history of this mysterious mound?
 Well, although recent excavations cannot give an exact purpose they can paint a really good picture.

 This ancient hillock dates back to around 2.4 million years ago.
 It is generally agreed that this hill was created naturally during the Ice Age from the formations of melting water.

 But, the flattening of the top would have been a man-made influence that happened in the Iron Age with the Celtic Briton tribes.

 It is thought to have happened due to the high level of potash found on the summit.
 This and the flat hill top was commonly used for pagan rituals and ceremonies which involved sacrifices.

-Many say that this hill resembles the likes of Silbury Hill, an ancient pyramid which lies on the Avebury World Heritage site in Wiltshire.
+Many say that this hill resembles the likes of Silbury Hill, an ancient pyramid that lies on the Avebury World Heritage site in Wiltshire.

 Around the 10th century, this summit was noted as Eccles Beorh meaning ‘Church Barrow’.
 So, there could have been a Christian temple that stood here on the site.
 Probably to pester away the pagan rituals and sacrifices in honour of the white horse.